aspose-words/Aspose.Words-Products/words/java/conversion/_index.md

 {{< blocks/products/pf/feature-page-options pairs="doc-to-html docx-to-html docm-to-html dotm-to-html dot-to-html dotx-to-html md-to-html" >}}

 {{% blocks/products/pf/feature-page-section  h2="Convert Word to Image" %}}
-Sometime it is needed to convert Microsoft Word DOC / DOCX files to images, one of the case is when someone want to preview of data alongwith pictures in word documents.
+Sometime it is needed to convert Microsoft<sup>&reg;</sup> Word DOC / DOCX files to images, one of the case is when someone want to preview of data alongwith pictures in word documents.
 So Java Word API makes it easy to save in JPEG, BMP, PNG, TIFF or more formats.
 Conversion procedure is simple as for generic cases i.e loading the document and saving using save method with output file path and [SaveFormat](https://apireference.aspose.com/words/java/com.aspose.words/saveformat) image extension.
 For setting different options API provides [ImageSaveOptions class](https://apireference.aspose.com/words/java/com.aspose.words/imagesaveoptions).
 {{% blocks/products/pf/feature-page-code h3="Java Word to Image Converter Code" %}}
 ```cs
 // Load the document from disk.